SUSE/machinery/manual/docs/machinery_main_general.1.md

 System descriptions may be exported to other formats and can be used to migrate or replicate systems.

-Subcommands can be combined in different ways to accomodate higher-level work flows and use cases.
+Subcommands can be combined in different ways to accommodate higher-level work flows and use cases.
 These are some implemented and planned use cases: